madeinnewyork87/OpenEmoji/README.md

-✨ EmojiKit - A Polished Emoji Browser
+✨ OpenEmoji - A Polished Emoji Browser

-EmojiKit is a lightweight, open-source emoji browser built for speed and visual clarity.
+OpenEmoji is a lightweight, open-source emoji browser built for speed and visual clarity.
 It features a custom-built compiler that generates a local emoji database from official Unicode registries, ensuring you always have the most up-to-date icons without bloating your frontend bundle.

 🚀 Features